-This course introduces students to professional writing styles used in the Behavioral Sciences, emphasizing the guidelines of the American Psychological Association and American Sociological Association.
+This course introduces students to professional writing styles used in the behavioral sciences, emphasizing the guidelines of the American Psychological Association.
 The course is also designed to familiarize students with library databases used to conduct empirical literature reviews.
 Same as CRIM 109, SOCI 109.

 PSYC 200: Research Methods for the Behavioral Sciences.
 3 hours.